WIWOMedia/takeaway-api/README.md

 ```

 ## **Task Scheduling**
-This api depends on cron jobs because their restaurant dashboard don't save any orders.
+This api depends on cron jobs because their restaurant dashboard won't save any orders.
 Create a new cron entry to run the scraper on a cron job.

 ``` bash
 crontab -e